Head Start Disaster Recovery

 Reporting

-Performance Reports: The Office of Head Start will closely monitor Disaster Assistance grant awards.
-Reporting content and frequency requirements will be established by OHS, and on-site visits may be required prior to expenditure of certain funded activities.
+Performance Reports: The Office of Head Start closely monitors Disaster Assistance awards.
+Monitoring activities include but are not limited to on-site visits prior to expenditure of certain funded activities and progress reports for recovery projects.

 Auditing